Because WordPress onpage SEO should become second nature

 For every new post you're working on, find at least 3 existing related posts on your blog, and then link to them from within the body of that new post.
 You should have noted we've linked to multiple supplementary posts on this page ;-)

 Most importantly, see which of your posts get the most organic traffic, and link to other sites you want to rank, from those posts.
-This is because this have the most seo juice which they can pass on to the other pages.
+This is because this has the most seo juice which they can pass on to the other pages.
 This is a really great on-page seo trick.
 Some people call this, link sculpting.

 18. Use alt tags for images